nekromant/rumboot-tools/README.md

 #### Description

 This tool allows you to quickly program different flashes attached to the target chip.
 It is done by uploading a precompiled stub that implements the programming protocol of the target flash media and accepts an xmodem payload.
 Pre-compiled stubs are shipped with rumboot-tools.
+For most chips these are heavily hacked u-boot spls.
+They run fully in internal on-chip SRAM, therefore don't care what DDR/SDRAM memories you have attached.

+The tool provides users currently with two transports for programming: EDCL and SERIAL (XMODEM).

+*EDCL* is generally faster, but requires a direct connection between you PC and the target board via ethernet.
+Some legacy bootroms only support EDCL for initial upload.

+*Serial* (xmodem) is always present on newer chips.
+Some newer chips lack the edcl ip core (basis)

+The transport for actual programming is serial by default, edcl can be selected by adding _-e_ switch.

+Writing will always be about twice slower than reading, since readback is usually integrated in the SPL doing all the work.

+*PRO TIP:* You can just write the image to SD Card by popping it into your PC.
+That would usually be waaay faster.
 #### Options

 ```